LearningKijo/MDEtester/README.md

 # MDE Tester
 MDE Tester is designed to help testing various features in Microsoft Defender for Endpoint.

+`MDEtesterIoC.ps1` is intended to assist in testing the following features:
 - [x] Microsoft Defender SmartScreen
 - [x] Microsoft Defender Exploit Guard, Network Protection
 - [x] Microsoft Defender for Endpoint, URL Indicators